-The forum, which runs through the end of February, welcomes participants from a wide variety of fields and perspectives.
-Join the conversation.
+Each forum welcomes participants from a wide variety of fields and perspectives.
 If you are not already a participant, write to Senior Program Coordinator Ariel Schwartz (firstname.lastname@example.org), and she will add you to the platform.

 Anthony W. and Lulu C. Wang Professor in Chinese Law

 Outstanding Fellow of the Faculty of Law

 Chinese University of Hong Kong

 Per the old adage, knowledge is power – and today’s knowledge is data.
 Subsequently, this forum focuses on the field of data governance, a space that asks us to consider who controls our vast quantities of data, by what means, and with what repercussions.
 While many have discussed the commercial significance of data governance, largely focusing on its technological and organizational aspects, we are only beginning to skim the surface of its social and political implications.